ThibaultSchowing/html/README.md

 2. Install phpLiteAdmin_v1-9-6 (also in www directory) or other version, you will have to adapt the url.
 You can download it at https://www.phpliteadmin.org/download/

-3. Launch WAMP (or equivalent LAMP or MAMP) and verify the information in "databaseConnection.php" (set to WAMP default)
+3. Go to http://localhost/phpliteadmin_v1-9-6/phpliteadmin.php and create a database named "database.sqlite"

-4. Go to http://localhost/phpliteadmin_v1-9-6/phpliteadmin.php and create a database named "database.sqlite"
+4. Launch WAMP (or equivalent LAMP or MAMP) and verify the information in "databaseConnection.php" (set to WAMP default)

-5. Go to page http://localhost/html/initializeDataBase.php in order to initialize the database with the following users:
+5. Go to page http://localhost/html/initializeDataBase.php in order to initialize the database with the following user/password couples:

   * <b>Bob/bob</b> the administrator